Therocyn/Therocyn/README.md

     👋 Hi, my name is Vitor Simon!
 </h1>
 <p align="left">
     Welcome to my Github!
 I'm a engineering student and enthusiast of technology.
-I have some experience with C, Java and Python and currently i'm interested in topics related to machine learning and data science.
+I have some experience with C, Java and Python.
+Currently i'm interested in topics related to machine learning and data science.
     </p>
 <p align="center">
     <a href="https://www.linkedin.com/in/vitor-simon/">